China–Serbia relations: Economic relations

 China is Serbia's second biggest trading partner.
 Trade between the two countries amounted to $6.1 billion in 2022 with Chinese merchandise exports to Serbia standing at almost $5 billion while Serbian exports stood at $1.1 billion.
 Since 2024, China and Serbia have a free trade agreement.

-Chinese companies invested $5.6 billion in Serbia in the last decade.
+Chinese companies invested $5.6 billion in Serbia in the last decade and employ 38,000 people.
 Chinese corporations making investments in Serbia include Zijin Mining (owner of Serbia Zijin Bor Copper cooper mining complex in Bor), Hesteel (owner of Hesteel Serbia steel plant in Smederevo), Hisense (electrical appliances factory in Valjevo), Linglong Tire (tire factory in Zrenjanin), and Minth (automotive parts factories in Šabac and Loznica).

 Since early 2010s China has invested US$10 billion in Serbian infrastructure and energy mainly through China's Belt and Road Initiative, of which Serbia was one of major beneficiaries with projects including Serbian section of the Budapest–Belgrade railway (built by CCCC), 350 MW B3 unit of Kostolac thermal power-plant (built by CMEC), Belgrade–Ljig and Čačak-Požega segments of A2 motorway (built by Shandong Gaosu Group), Pupin Bridge in Belgrade (built by CRBC).
 As of 2024, Chinese companies are building several large infrastructure projects including Line 1 of Belgrade Metro (built by Power China), the National Stadium and exhibition halls for Expo 2027 in Belgrade (built by Power China), A6 motorway connecting Belgrade and Novi Sad through the town of Zrenjanin (built by Shandong Gaosu Group).

 The Serbian flag carrier Air Serbia operates flights between Belgrade and Shanghai and Belgrade and Guangzhou.
 The Chinese carriers China Southern Airlines and Hainan Airlines operate flights between Belgrade and Guangzhou and Belgrade and Beijing respectively.

-On 1 November 2024, the concrete canopy of the main railway station in Novi Sad collapsed onto the busy pavement below, killing 15 people.
-The station building was constructed in 1964, and was renovated from 2021 to mid-2024 with support from China's Belt and Road Initiative.
-The official cause of the collapse is still under investigation with government corruption and opaque dealings with Chinese contractors blamed.
-The work was completed by a consortium of the Chinese companies China Railway International Co., Ltd (a subsidiary of China Railway Group Limited) and China Communications Construction Company, Ltd. (together referred to as CRIC-CCCC).
-The railway station reconstruction was done as part of the Budapest–Belgrade railway project, the first stage of the planned Budapest–Belgrade–Skopje–Athens railway international connection.
-The collapse spawned a series of mass protests in Novi Sad, which then spread throughout Serbia, fueled by dissatisfaction with other issues including government corruption and media censorship.